AnnaTe/arnica/README.md

 ## License

-This project is licensed under the GPLv3 LICENSE - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPLv3 LICENSE - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments